ivanosna/Chatrix/README.md

 # 💬 Chatrix – Fullstack Chat App

-Chatrix is a simple real-time chat application built with **Node.js, Express, Socket.io and a vanilla frontend (HTML, CSS, JavaScript)**.
+Chatrix is a „Real-time chat application with WebSocket-based messaging and image sharing“
-It allows users to send messages instantly and share images in real time.

 > ⚠️ This project is still in development.
 New features will be added over time.